Will Crypto Recover? Here’s What You Should Know

 The question remains: Will crypto ever go back up to its 2021 record highs when the price of a single bitcoin exceeded $64,000?
 Some experts believe not only will crypto go back up but that bitcoin could surpass $100,000.

 Can Crypto Bounce Back?

-It’s highly likely that many coins will cease to exist as this latest crypto winter winds down.
+Many coins will likely cease to exist as this latest crypto winter winds down.
 Many penny cryptos, for instance, which are highly speculative and volatile investments, may crash with no hope of revival.
-But so-called “blue-chip” cryptocurrencies, including Bitcoin, are more likely to weather the storm.
+But so-called “blue-chip” cryptocurrencies, including bitcoin, are more likely to weather the storm.